daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Do You Know Who I Am?
 * Rang 6: Transcend the Script ou Compagnon amélioré

-**Intrusions du MJ:** Fans are endangered ou hurt on your behalf.
+**Intrusions de la MJ:** Fans are endangered ou hurt on your behalf.
 Someone in your entourage betrays you.
 Your show, tour, contract, ou other event is canceled.
 The media posts photos of you in an embarrassing situation.

 -----